 What this is

-• Two parallel studies (K031 and K032) assess the safety and effects of KB109 in outpatients with mild to moderate COVID-19.
+• This protocol outlines two parallel studies (K031 and K032) designed to assess the safety and effects of KB109 in outpatients with mild to moderate COVID-19.

-• KB109 is a synthetic glycan aimed at modifying gut microbiome composition to enhance beneficial short-chain fatty acid production.
+• KB109 is a synthetic glycan aimed at modulating gut microbiome composition to enhance short-chain fatty acid production.

 Essence